Cisco Silicon One QoS White Paper

 Common software

-All switches in the Catalyst 9000 family run the exact same binary image of Cisco IOS® XE, except for the Catalyst 9200 Series (which run the Cisco IOS XE Lite image).
+All switches in the Cisco Catalyst 9000 family run a Cisco IOS® XE image, except for the Catalyst 9200 Series (which uses the Cisco IOS XE Lite image).
 Cisco IOS XE is an enhanced, open, and programmable OS.
 With a 30-year history behind it and thousands of features, Cisco IOS XE is arguably the most feature-rich OS in the networking industry.
 The modular nature of Cisco IOS XE makes it possible to load the same binary image on both the Cisco Silicon One Q200 and UADP-powered switches.

-Do note, however, that while the same Cisco IOS XE image is run on both the Cisco Silicon One Q200 powered switches and the UADP-powered switches, the configurations, syntax, and supporting QoS actions differ between the two platforms.
+Note, however, that while the same Cisco IOS XE image is run on both the Cisco Silicon One powered switches and the UADP-powered switches, the configurations, syntax, and supporting QoS actions differ between the two platforms.

 MQC model